Derry: Association football

 In association football, the city's most prominent clubs include Derry City who play in the national league of the Republic of Ireland; Institute of the NIFL Championship as well as Maiden City and Trojans, both of the Northern Ireland Intermediate League.

 In addition to these clubs, which all play in national leagues, other clubs are based in the city.
 The local football league governed by the IFA is the North-West Junior League, which contains many clubs from the city, such as BBOB (Boys Brigade Old Boys) and Lincoln Courts.
 The city's other junior league is the Derry and District League and teams from the city and surrounding areas participate, including Don Boscos and Creggan Swifts.
 The Foyle Cup youth soccer tournament is held annually in the city.
 It has attracted many notable teams in the past, including Werder Bremen, IFK Göteborg and Ferencváros.

 Gaelic football

 In Gaelic football Derry GAA are the county team and play in the Gaelic Athletic Association's National Football League, Ulster Senior Football Championship and All-Ireland Senior Football Championship.
 They also field hurling teams in the equivalent tournaments.
 There are many Gaelic games clubs in and around the city, for example Na Magha CLG, Steelstown GAC, Doire Colmcille CLG, Seán Dolans GAC, Na Piarsaigh CLG Doire Trasna and Slaughtmanus GAC.

 Boxing

-There are many boxing clubs, the most well-known being The Ring Boxing Club, which is based on the City side, and associated with boxers Charlie Nash and John Duddy.
+There are many boxing clubs.
+The best-known is the Ring Amateur Boxing Club, which is based on the City side and is associated with boxers Charlie Nash and John Duddy.
 Rochester's Amateur Boxing club is a club in the city's Waterside area.